 Step 3: Go to effect controls

 In the effect controls, you look for the "Motion" option.
 Click rotation.
 It is in the middle of the panel.

-Step 4: Enter degree to flip video
+Step 4: Enter the degree to flip video

 You can type 180 to rotate video upside and down.
 Enter 90 to make a clockwise rotation.
-You can also change the round table to rotate video.
+You can also change the round table to rotate the video.